garybayes/mindforge-orchestrator/docs/phase-2-execution-plan.md

 This should be:

-write-only from orchestrator
+write-only from task assistant

-never required for orchestration to succeed
+never required for task assistant to succeed

 failure-tolerant